oicr-gsi/malta/README.md

 --------|---- | ----------- |
 MALTA_DATA_FOLDER | `String` | Path to folder that contains Sequenza zipfiles DROPDOWN_COUNT | `Integer` | Number of folders available in "Select folder" dropdown STUDIES | `String`, (later on `List[str]`) | Desired studies.
-For now, there is only one: `PASS01` LATEST_PROVENANCE | String | Path to latest provenance `.tsv.gz` file SECRET_KEY | `String` | Key for Flask app to use `session`, required in order to store the selected folder's name across HTTP requests
+For now, only `PASS01` LATEST_PROVENANCE | String | Path to latest provenance `.tsv.gz` file
+SECRET_KEY | `String` | Key for Flask app to use `session`, required in order to store the selected folder's name across HTTP requests

 ### Running locally

 There are two components that need to be run, the Flask server and React front-end.
-To run the Flask app, change directory into /flask-server and run the python file:
+To run the Flask app, change directory into flask-server/ and run server.py:

 `cd flask-server`